Skip to content

 Everything starts with data, and that’s what these sensors will provide.
 They’ll tell us the current state of the world at any given moment—with more sensors in more places (and better capabilities and sensitivity) giving us even more data freshness and resolution.

 That data will be fed constantly into millions of algorithms working continuously to provide various types of value—to different audiences.
-Some sensors will be publically available, but many will be restricted by a government or corporation for official use.
+Some sensors will be publicly available, but many will be restricted by a government or corporation for official use.

 If you think this will dramatically affect privacy, you’re right.